amegilla-ai/llama-launcher/README.md

 - **Dashboard**: View all models with their Common/Server/CLI parameters in organized columns
 - **Settings**: Unified configuration page for binary paths, scan folders, and default parameters
 - **Edit Models**: Click any model name to customize launch parameters with GPU/CPU values
-- **Parameter Discovery**: Generate parameter references from llama.cpp binaries using LLM
+- **Parameter Discovery**: Generate parameter references from llama.cpp binaries with direct parsing
 - **Add from Llama.cpp**: Use modal interface to add official parameters with descriptions

 ### Static Launcher (`data/static_site/index.html`)